Almarranz/KMOS_reduction/README.md

 First we combine epcoh p105 and p107 in order to incrase the SNR.
 Since the images from both epoch are not well alingned, we are goin to aling IFU by IFU using just one slice from the cube.
 Then we apply the alingment to the whole cube and calculate the mean cube.
-Then, manually we extract the spectra using **Qfitsview**
+The we extarct the spectra and match the stars in KMOS with the GNS_LIB catalog.

 1. kmos_chop.py.
 Separates the ifu from the rest of the image.
 Then using ds9 you have to aling then.
 The scrip asks you to record the offsets of the